Changes to the UK Intestacy Rules 2020.

 It is clear that the intestacy rules do not always make provision for the people who are most in need and can result in financial hardship for loved ones after you have passed.
 The best way to ensure you provide for those you would like to benefit is to make a will.
 It is easy to do so and not expensive.

-If you would like to make a Will or need guidance on the UK intestacy rules then call 0808 139 1606 or email us at [email protected]
+If you would like to make a Will or need guidance on making an inheritance claim where the UK intestacy rules fail to make adequate financial provision for you then call 0808 139 1606 or email us at [email protected]